 At night, Union students hosted several different outreach events, such as bowling and Bible study discussion groups, in hopes that students they had met would attend.

 “They are very open, and it was easy for me to jump right into conversations about their beliefs,” Orr said.

 Although the trip was rewarding, some challenges, both spiritual and physical, emerged.

 “I had to give each day to God and pray that He would give me the peace to handle every situation,” Orr said.

-Everyone on the team stayed in a different host home and was responsible for using public transportation — a challenge in adjusting to the language and getting around in an unfamiliar culture.
+Everyone on the team stayed in a different host home, and each person was responsible for navigating public transportation — a challenge because they had to adjust to the language and get around in an unfamiliar culture.